8 Ways to Relieve Caregiver Anxiety and Improve Well-Being

 But to start the relaxation process, your body needs the oxygen that comes from slow, deep breaths – in through your nose and out through your mouth.

-When you notice that you’re anxious, purposely start breathing in a slow and controlled manner.
+When you notice that you’re anxious, deliberately start breathing slowly and deeply.

 You might use a technique like square breathing, simply counting to 5 on both inhale and exhale.